MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagsurname-canonical-property.md

 api_type:
 - COM
 ms.assetid: 1663f032-4cdc-43ed-8fdc-a91a3a6a84ff
-description: "Contains the last or surname of the recipient."
+description: "Contains the last or surname of the recipient.
+These properties are defined by the recipient and the recipient's organization."
 ---

 # PidTagSurname Canonical Property